stolenfootball/stolenfootball.github.io/content/posts/writeups/2024/htb-uni-ctf/signaling-victorious/_index.md

 After some quick research, I found that the Signal Windows app stores its messages in the `%APPDATA%\Roaming\Signal\sql\db.sqlite` file.
 This is a SQL-Cipher encrypted database, and sure enough, the one on this device was encrypted.

 This is where it got interesting.
 Apparently Signal used to store the key for this database in plaintext in `%APPDATA%\Roaming\Signal\config.json`.
-This obviously wasn't great (because `%APPDATA%\Roaming` is fairly accessible by default), but the person who broke this was apparently Elon Musk?
+This obviously wasn't great (because `%APPDATA%\Roaming` is fairly accessible by default), but the person who broke this was seems to have been Elon Musk?

 ![Musk tweet](./images/6_musk-tweet.png)

 In a strange turn of events, Musk was absolutely right, I have no idea what was going on with the community note.
-Any user or program with access to the `%APPDATA%` folder could read all Signal messages, and this was a known issue in Signal since 2018 that was in fact not being addressed.
+Any user or program with access to the `%APPDATA%` folder could read the cleartext Signal database decryption key, and this was a known issue in Signal since 2018 that was in fact not being addressed.

 ![Twilight zone gif](./images/7_twilight-zone.gif)

 Anyways, after all of the publicity that came in the aftermath of Musk's tweet, Signal decided fix the problem, and began to use device-native solutions to store all of its encryption keys.
-In Linux, this meant the keyring, on Mac, this means keychain, and on Windows, this means DPAPI.
+On Linux, this means the keyring, on Mac, this means keychain, and on Windows, this means DPAPI.

 ## A Brief Aside - DPAPI